ylrax/github_ci_workflow_test/README.md

-# github_ci_workflow_test
+# Python CI/CD GitHub Action example

-Testing of the github testing workflows and ci intetrations
+Playing with the workflow basic options to see